ash-project/ash/documentation/topics/policies.md

 A policy can produce one of three results: `:forbidden`, `:authorized`, or `:unknown`. `:unknown` is treated the same as a `:forbidden`.
 A policy contains checks, which determine whether or not the policy passes for a given request.

-#### Bypass
+### Bypass

-A bypass policy is just like a policy, except if a bypass passes, then other policies after it do _not_ need to pass.
+A bypass policy is just like a policy, except if a bypass passes, then other policies after it _do not need to pass_.
 This can be useful for writing complex access rules, or for a simple rule like "an admin can do anything".

-#### Check

-Checks, like policies, evaluate from top to bottom.
-A check can produce one of three results, the same that a policy can produce.
-While checks are not necessarily evaluated in order, they _logically apply_ in that order, so you may as well think of it in that way.
-It can be thought of as a simple step-through algorithm.

-For each check, starting from the top:

-- Run the check.
-  - If it returns `:authorized`, the policy is `:authorized`
-  - If it returns `:forbidden`, the policy is `:forbidden`
-  - If it returns `:unknown`, the next check down is checked

-#### Filter checks

-Most checks won't return a status, but instead return a "filter".
-Filter checks are applied to the query that is being run, and then the rest of the checks are run.
-In general, all checks should be filter checks or simple checks.

 ### The Simplest Policy